What is a Fabric Mender?

 - Trim edges of cut or torn fabric, using scissors or knives, and stitch trimmed edges together.

 - Stamp grommets into canvas, using mallets and punches or eyelet machines.

-When polled, Fabric Menders say the following skills are most frequently used in their jobs:
+Fabric Menders state the following job skills are important in their day-to-day work.